 An Instagram hashtag search will not only help you to find many hashtags related to your keywords, but it will also show you the volume of each tag as well, which is important if you want to be seen.

-Once you find a hashtags you’re interested in via search, you should look at their pages.
+Once you find a hashtag you’re interested in via search, you should look at their pages.
 Hashtag pages will show you all of the content that has been posted using that tag.

 You can see what the content looks like and also get some ideas on how to produce content that will get you to the “top” page of the hashtag feed, which is excellent for Instagram marketing without using paid ads.